 Control tips:

-- Make sure your contract doesn’t specify where you provide your services from (unless pivotal to the provision of these services).
+- Make sure your contract doesn’t unnecessarily specify where you provide your services from.

-- Your client shouldn’t be able to dictate your working hours.
+- Your client shouldn’t dictate your working hours.

 3. Mutuality of Obligation

-Mutuality of Obligation (MoO) refers to an employer’s obligation to provide work to an employee and the employee’s obligation to accept and carry out this work.
-For contractors to safely work outside IR35, MoO should not exist in the contract nor in the working practices.
+Mutuality of Obligation (MoO) refers to an employer’s obligation to provide work and the worker’s obligation to accept it.

 MoO tips:

-- Ensure any work which is out of scope requires a new contract and payment terms.
+- Out-of-scope work should require a new agreement and payment terms.

 Further considerations